Azure/bicep-types-az/generated/cdn/microsoft.cdn/2019-06-15-preview/types.md

 ## ManagedRuleSet
 ### Properties
-* **anomalyScore**: int: Verizon only : If the rule set supports anomaly detection mode, this describes the threshold for blocking requests.
+* **anomalyScore**: int {minValue: 0, maxValue: 20}: Verizon only : If the rule set supports anomaly detection mode, this describes the threshold for blocking requests.
 * **ruleGroupOverrides**: [ManagedRuleGroupOverride](#managedrulegroupoverride)[]: Defines the rule overrides to apply to the rule set.
 * **ruleSetType**: string (Required): Defines the rule set type to use.
 * **ruleSetVersion**: string (Required): Defines the version of the rule set to use.